derickbailey/backbone.memento/readme.md

 ### Set And Unset Attributes

-Backbone.Memento will set and unset attributes, when poping from the memento stack.
+Backbone.Memento will set and unset attributes when popping from the memento stack.
-For example, if you add an attribute after storing your models state, and then later restore back to the previous state, the attribute that you added will be unset.
-The unset attribute will have it's change event fired, as well.
+For example, if you add an attribute after storing your model's state, and then later restore back to the previous state, the attribute that you added will be unset.
+The unset attribute will have its change event fired as well.

 ``` javascript
 myModel = new SomeModel();